neumino/neumino.github.io/movies.md

-### Almost Christmas
+### All Eyez on Me
-*Released on 2016-11-11, vote average 2.17*
+*Released on 2016-11-11, vote average 2*

-An dysfunctional family gathers together for their first Christmas since their mom died.
+The film will focus on the career of Tupac Shakur all the way to the fatal drive-by shooting in Las Vegas in 1996.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/aY8pZ68nbrc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pfhJE1ORqas?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>